shead-custom-design/graphcat/docs/user-guide.rst

 User Guide
 ==========

-The User Guide covers detailed individual topics on how to use Graphcat effectively.
+The User Guide includes detailed individual subjects covering how to use Graphcat effectively.

 .. nbgallery::
     :name: user-guide